 How to Install Python 3:

 If you want to use the newest version of Python, you’ll need to install Python 3.
-You can install it alongside with other versions with no problems, but better start with newest.
+You can install it alongside other versions with no problems, but better start with the newest.
 Download and run the installer first.

 When we press Install button after several minutes our installation completes with following windows: